 CMO copilot — v1.1

-Understanding ICPs and Buyer Personas: A Guide for Sales Teams
+Understanding ICPs and Buyer Personas In The Age Of AI: A Guide for Sales Teams

 Byline: Closing more deals with targeted insights.